 26. The proceedings of the meeting shall normally take the following form:

 The evidence against the candidate shall be presented.
 Where the allegation relates to an assessment undertaken in an Examination Hall, the invigilator who detected the incident may be required to present the evidence.
-In the case of other assessed work, the evidence will normally be presented by the relevant Head of Department or his/her nominee.
+In the case of other assessed work, the evidence will normally be presented by the relevant Head of Department/Associate Dean (Teaching) or his/her nominee.

 The candidate shall be allowed to respond to the allegations.